 Hiking the Cinque Terre is an extraordinary way to explore the Ligurian Coast.
 Five villages connected only by hiking trail and rail with breathtaking coastal views and colorfully quaint villages.
-As of July 2013 the trail was only open between the three villages of Monterosso, Vernazza and Corniglia.
-(You cannot access the trail from Riomaggiore and Manarola).
 The trails can be challenging at times and it is recommended to wear proper footwear (I felt terrible for those in flip flops).
 Also allow for 1.5 hours of trail time between the villages.
 You also will need to procure a hiking pass 5 euro for one day 8 euro for a two day pass.
 Passes are available at tiny huts at the entrance from each trail (outside of the respective villages).

 Have you been here?
 Share a tip or a photo with fellow travelers.

 This trail hugs the mountainside from Riomaggiore up to Monterosso.
 Cinque Terre means "Five Lands" in Italian, and you can stop at any of the 5 towns along the way.
 The first section between Riomaggiore and Manarola is called the Via dell Amore -- the Walk of Love.
 On several parts of the trail you can see dozens of little locks hung on railings or wired above the rocks -- many have notes or ribbons or even photos.
 These are placed along the trail by lovers who want to show they are "locked" in love with each other and will never part.
 I'm not sure how many come back to this place after the "never" part doesn't work out, but the locks are still a lovely sight.

 You can't visit the Italian Riviera without hiking through the five coastal villages of Cinque Terre.
 It just wouldn't be right.